fplab/ui-for-pl/src/live-programming.rst

   navigational activities performed in modern IDEs and offered little practical advice to builders of software engineering tools.
-  This paper presented a theory of programmer navigation when debugging based on information foraging theory.
+  This paper presented a theory of programmer navigation when debugging based on information foraging theory, which relies only on environmental and (minimally assumed) cognitive constraints to model cognitive processes.
-  Information foraging theory is an instance of rational analysis, a methodology for modeling cognitive processes as optimization functions over environmental and (minimally assumed) cognitive constraints---in particular, without reliance on hypothesized mental structures.
-  This paper followed Sjøberg et al.'s theory-building process :cite:`sjoberg2008building`: it adapted the constructs of information foraging theory to programmer navigation during debugging; empirically investigated the circumstances in which the theory is applicable; and empirically evaluated the theory's predictive power.

 Interactive Debuggers